Bariloche, nestled along the shore of Lake Nahuel Huapi and surrounded by snow-capped peaks serves as the gateway to the playland of Patagonia.

 Also worth a visit is the village museum where another Goye descendant oversees a collection of knick-knacks from the Swiss Village’s original pioneer families.

-On Sundays there is an artisanal fair in the Swiss Village.
+On Sundays there is an artisanal fair in the Swiss Colony.

 Sports and Activities to Do Around Bariloche

 A notable attraction of Bariloche is its setting in an ecologically diverse area.

 Within 100 kilometers there are three different ecosystems: grassland plains, natural woodland, and mountainous rainforests.
 The area lends itself to all sorts treks and outdoor activities.

 Since its founding of Bariloche has enjoyed a reputation as a mountaineering paradise.
 Here Europeans escaped a tumultuous post-war Europe while practicing skiing, trekking and mixed rock and ice climbing.